-On the future of cloud computing trends, all IT experts agree that it will be at the forefront of all technologies to solve major business challenges.
-This is evident with enterprise cloud spend increasing at a 16% CAGR between 2016 and 2026, it is safe to say that businesses are no longer looking at the cloud solely as a tool.
-Their focus is now more on leveraging the cloud security to accomplish different business goals.
+On the future of cloud computing trends, all IT experts agree that it will be at the forefront of all technologies to solve significant business challenges.
+This is evident with enterprise cloud spending increasing at a 16% CAGR between 2016 and 2026; it is safe to say that businesses are no longer looking at the cloud solely as a tool.
+Their focus is now on leveraging cloud security to accomplish different business goals.

-You can already see businesses use the cloud infrastructure to serve more complex and dynamic needs of the organization.
+Businesses already use the cloud infrastructure to serve the organization’s more complex and dynamic needs.

-As per a report, by the year 2021, around 83% of company workload will be stored in the cloud as growing number of companies continue to move from private to public cloud.
+As per a report, by 2021, around 83% of the company workload will be stored in the cloud as many companies continue to move from private to public cloud.

 The data speaks of the endless benefits of the cloud in the future.
-But you can already see many CIOs trying to understand and test how they can use the cloud to address their current, as well as future organization needs, better.
+But you can already see many CIOs trying to understand and test how they can use the cloud to address their current and future organization needs better.

 1. Hybrid/ Multi-Cloud Solutions

-Hybrid cloud computing refers to using a combination of the private cloud as well as a third-party public cloud service.
-It is primarily used to allow workloads to move between private and public clouds, giving users more flexibility with their computing needs.
+Hybrid cloud computing combines the private cloud and a third-party, public cloud service.
+It primarily allows workloads to move between private and public clouds, giving users more flexibility with their computing needs.

-Here’s a typical example of an analytics hybrid/ multi-cloud pattern that helps run two kinds of workloads in two different computing environments.
+Here’s a typical example of an analytics hybrid/ multi-cloud pattern that helps run two workloads in different computing environments.

 With its multiple benefits, the market size of hybrid/ multi-cloud is expected to grow to $97.64 billion by 2023.
-In fact, tech giants like Microsoft and Amazon are already investing heavily in this technology as a product.
+Tech giants like Microsoft and Amazon are already investing heavily in this technology as a product.

 Hybrid/multi-cloud provides enhanced security features, SaaS capabilities, consistent server reliability, customizable capabilities, and top performance.

-But what makes it so desirable is the flexibility it offers and its reduced cost, making it fit for even growing businesses.
+But what makes it so desirable is its flexibility and reduced cost, making it fit for even growing businesses.

 2. Backup And Disaster Recovery

-Cyber attacks, data outages, and system failures are a part and parcel of running a business these days.
-Most businesses have dealt with their servers crashing, leading to loss of critical data files.
-To ensure such issues don’t damage the organization and its processes, backup and disaster recovery has become a trending use case of the cloud.
-If Spiceworks reports are to be believed, 15% of the cloud budget is allocated to Backup and Disaster Recovery, which is the highest budget allocation followed by email hosting and productivity tools.
+Cyber attacks, data outages, and system failures are part and parcel of running a business these days.
+Most businesses have dealt with their servers crashing, leading to the loss of critical data files.
+To ensure such issues don’t damage the organization and its processes, backup, and disaster recovery have become a trending use case of the cloud.
+If Spiceworks reports are believed, 15% of the cloud budget is allocated to Backup and Disaster Recovery, the highest budget allocation followed by email hosting and productivity tools.

 A cloud-based backup and disaster recovery solution is like a recovery strategy.
 The system automatically stores and maintains copies of electronic records within an external cloud server as a security measure in case the original files are lost.

-The cloud basically brings together two operations – backup and recovery.
-Now, this recovery solution allows for easy retrieval of lost data in case an error occurs or the server crashes.
+The cloud brings together two operations – backup and recovery.
+Now, this recovery solution allows for easy retrieval of lost data if an error occurs or the server crashes.

 Microsoft reports that data loss and cyber threats are at an all-time high.
-In the event of a security breach or data loss, a CIO needs their organization to have a recovery plan that ensures no critical process impacted.
+In a security breach or data loss, a CIO needs their organization to have a recovery plan that ensures no critical process is impacted.

 3. Serverless Architecture

-A serverless architecture removes all barriers that a standard IT infrastructure would usually bring.
-Users don’t have to purchase or rent the servers that they run their data on.
-Instead, a third-party will handle it all for you, allowing your organization to tackle other tasks.
+A serverless architecture removes all barriers that a standard IT infrastructure would bring.
+Users don’t have to purchase or rent the servers they run their data.
+Instead, a third party will handle it for you, allowing your organization to tackle other tasks.

 The advantages of a serverless architecture are plenty- easy operational management, no system administration, reduced liability, reduced costs, and better offline experience, to name a few.

-Here’s the basic difference between a traditional and serverless architecture:
+Here’s the fundamental difference between traditional and serverless architecture:

 Source

-AWS has made a major advancement in this spectra with Lamba and is favoured by 77% of IT heads than other serverless technologies.
+AWS has significantly advanced this spectrum with Lamba and is favored by 77% of IT heads over other serverless technologies.

 4. AI Platform

-As technology advances, one of the most common cloud computing trends to look forward to is AI.
+As technology advances, AI is one of the most common cloud computing trends to look forward to.
 Tech giants are now looking into incorporating AI to process big data to improve their business functioning.

-Simply put, AI is definitely a cloud computing trend to watch out for as it enables smoother organization workflows and increased efficiency.
+AI is a cloud computing trend to watch out for as it enables smoother organization workflows and increased efficiency.

-In fact, an IBM study reveals that 65% of organizations believe AI is important for their strategy and success.
+An IBM study reveals that 65% of organizations believe AI is essential for their strategy and success.

 5. Cloud Security

-Data theft, leakage, and deletion- security is a big challenge even for traditional IT infrastructures.
-But, with more companies moving to cloud platforms, it’s important to ensure that cloud service providers can create an airtight security system to guarantee the safety of their client’s data.
+Data theft, leakage, and deletion- security is a big challenge, even for traditional IT infrastructures.
+But, with more companies moving to cloud platforms, it’s essential to ensure that cloud service providers can create an airtight security system to guarantee the safety of their client’s data.

-Cloud security is not just a trend in cloud computing this year, it’s a necessity that is prioritized by every organization.
+Cloud security is not just a trend in cloud computing this year; it’s a necessity that every organization prioritizes.
 Moreover, with the introduction of General Data Privacy and Management (GDPR) in late 2018, security concerns have increased hurdles for cloud technology security compliance.

-Hence in 2019, there is a huge demand for cloud security providers that ensure data practices fully comply with GDPR and other compliance essentials.
+Hence, in 2019, a massive demand for cloud security providers ensures data practices fully comply with GDPR and other compliance essentials.

 Through 2022, at least 95% of cloud security failures will be the customer’s fault.